Post-registration qualifications

 Supplementary prescribing

-This specialty is open to optometrists only who have been practising for at least two years.
-Registrants with the supplementary prescribing specialty are qualified to manage a patient’s clinical condition and prescribe medicines according to a clinical management plan set up in conjunction with an independent prescriber, such as a GP, ophthalmologist or qualified optometrist.
+Registrants with the supplementary prescribing specialty are qualified to manage a patient’s clinical condition and prescribe medicines according to a clinical management plan set up in conjunction with an independent prescriber, such as a GP, ophthalmologist or an IP qualified optometrist.

 Independent prescribing

-This specialty is open to optometrists only who have been practising for at least two years.
-Qualified independent prescribers will take responsibility for the clinical assessment of a patient, establish a diagnosis and determine the clinical management required, including prescribing where necessary.
+Qualified independent prescribers can take responsibility for the clinical assessment of a patient, establish a diagnosis and determine the clinical management required, including prescribing where necessary.

 Where can I train?